-Requiring extensive overhaul, the University’s main library closed for renovation in March 2020.
-The renovation will update the library’s historic envelope—including the main lobby, study rooms, and the McGregor Room—and result in five floors of new mixed-use space, with ample capacity for book storage, research, and study.
-Upgraded facilities for preservation and conservation will ensure that the collection is well-cared-for and accessible for years to come.
+Requiring extensive overhaul, the University’s main library closed for renovation in March 2020 and reopened in January 2024 (with a Grand Opening scheduled for April 4, 2024).
+The renovation has updated the library’s historic envelope—including the main lobby, study rooms, and the McGregor Room—resultin in five floors of new mixed-use space, with ample capacity for book storage, research, and study.
+Upgraded facilities for preservation and conservation ensure that the collection is well-cared-for and accessible for years to come.

-New construction on the building’s north side will welcome visitors, with an entrance from University Avenue and both a new lobby and a two-level reading room.
-Light from clerestory windows will brighten the fifth- and fourth-floor reading spaces and stacks, and the existing lightwells will be transformed into skylight-enclosed study courtyards.
+A new entrance on University Avenue now welcomes visitors with both a new lobby and a two-level reading room.
+Light from clerestory windows brightens the fifth- and fourth-floor reading spaces and stacks, and the existing lightwells have been transformed into skylight-enclosed study courtyards.

-Upgrades to infrastructure and HVAC, improved lighting, and better utilization of space will create a much-improved environment for both the library’s users and its collections.
-Addressing safety and accessibility concerns, adding new entrances, and improving wayfinding will help make the building more welcoming and inclusive.
-The main library is slated to reopen in 2023.
+Upgrades to infrastructure and HVAC, improved lighting, and better utilization of space created a much-improved environment for both the library’s users and its collections.
+Addressing safety and accessibility concerns, adding new entrances, and improving wayfinding have helped make the building more welcoming and inclusive.